AskMeAgain/Event-Meshinery/modules/meshinery-core/cookbook.md

 ### I had an exception while processing.
 What to do now?

-1. You can fix the content of the dataContext and retrigger the flow via the TaskReplayFactory.
+* You can fix the content of the dataContext and retrigger the flow via the TaskReplayFactory.
-  **This will directly inject the data into the processors and not write to the statestore**
+  **This will directly inject the data into the processors and not write to the statestore**.
+If you trigger an event in a processor via .write(), then this event will be written to the statestores.
+    * If you use the Meshinery-Core-Spring integration, then an endpoint is added which provides the replay functionality out of the box